iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 ## Partition Data

-After importing the data, we need to split the dataset into train set and test set. `scikit-learn` models will then be trained and tuned on the trainning set.
-We only use test set for final validation purposes.
-However, simply sampling the dataset may lead to unrepresenatative partition given that our dataset is imbalanced and clients have different features.
-To solve this problem, `scikit-learn` provides a useful function `StratifiedShuffleSplit()` to select representative data into test set and train set, which is shown below as sample code:
+After importing the data, we need to split the dataset into the train set and test set. `scikit-learn` models will then be trained and tuned on the train set.
+We only use the test set for final validation purposes.
+However, simply sampling the dataset may lead to unrepresentative partition given that our dataset is imbalanced and clients have different features.
+To solve this problem, `scikit-learn` provides a useful function `StratifiedShuffleSplit()` to select representative data into the test set and train set, which is shown below as a sample code:

 ```python
 from sklearn.model_selection import StratifiedShuffleSplit